girlswhocode-gnpl/learn-unity/README.md

 # Learn: Unity, Game Development for the Oculus Track
-These resources have been aggregated for the web development track of the Great Neck Public Library, Levels Hackathon.
+These resources have been aggregated for the virtual reality track of the Great Neck Public Library, Levels Hackathon.

 > You'll need to create a Github account and setup the Atom Text Editor for most of these tutorials.